-President Trump Declares State of Emergency As Virginia Readies for Hurricane Florence
+President Trump Declares State Of Emergency As Virginia Readies For Hurricane Florence

 — Donald J. Trump (@realDonaldTrump) September 11, 2018

-The President’s speedy reaction to the Virginia lawmaker’s requests for aid came much quicker than support for Puerto Rican officials after Hurricane Maria ravaged the U.S. territory, killing nearly 3,000 people according to CNN.
+The president’s speedy reaction to the Virginia lawmaker’s requests for aid came much quicker than support for Puerto Rican officials after Hurricane Maria ravaged the U.S. territory, killing nearly 3,000 people according to CNN.

-Despite the fact that the newest reports have the death toll 45 times higher than originally reported, according to CNN, the President still told CNN’s Jim Acosta he feels his administration “did a fantastic job in Puerto Rico.”
+Despite the fact that the newest reports have the death toll 45 times higher than originally reported, according to CNN, the president still told CNN’s Jim Acosta he feels his administration “did a fantastic job in Puerto Rico.”

-President Trump originally praised his administration after the release of the original death toll of only 45, even claiming the storm had resulted in a relatively small number of casualties compared to a “real catastrophe like Katrina.”
-He also rated himself a “10 out of 10” when it came to disaster recovery efforts during a meeting last year with Puerto Rico’s governor, Ricardo Rosselló.
+President Trump originally praised his administration after the release of the original death toll of only 64, even claiming the storm had resulted in a relatively small number of casualties compared to a “real catastrophe like Katrina.”
+He also rated himself a “10 out of 10” when it came to disaster recovery efforts during a meeting last year with Puerto Rico’s governor, Ricardo Rossello.

-Many Puerto Rican officials voiced their displeasure with the President, one of the most vocal being Carmen Yulín Cruz, the mayor of Puerto Rico’s capital city San Juan.
+Many Puerto Rican officials voiced their displeasure with the president, one of the most vocal being Carmen Yulin Cruz, the mayor of Puerto Rico’s capital city San Juan.

 “The administration killed the Puerto Ricans with neglect.
-The Trump administration led us to believe they were helping when they weren’t up to par, and they didn’t allow other countries to help us,” Yulín Cruz told CNN Wednesday, later adding, “Shame on President Trump.
+The Trump administration led us to believe they were helping when they weren’t up to par, and they didn’t allow other countries to help us,” Yulin Cruz told CNN Wednesday, later adding, “Shame on President Trump.
 Shame on President Trump for not even once, not even yesterday, just saying, ‘Look, I grieve with the people of Puerto Rico.'”